Discover the Camino de Santiago Routes

 Which Camino De Santiago Route Should I Choose?

 People choose their Camino de Santiago route based on several factors.
-The most common factors are ease of access, weather, environment, and the amount of traffic.
+The most common factors are ease of access, weather, environment, and traffic volume.
 The first portion of the Camino Frances can be very mountainous, while most Portuguese Coastal Way is by the sea.
 The final sections of the Camino Frances and the Camino Portugues are well-travelled.
 Some pilgrims want to walk the entire Camino from beginning to end, and others prefer to walk it in sections of a week or two.

 Camino Frances